Writing Decent Code

 Not only does the function have a good name (which is important when trying to use this function), but so do the variables (which is important when we need to fix possible mistakes in this function).

-Of course, this is a very extreme example (that's on purpose), but it's really incredible how often programmers give terrible names to functions and variables.
+This is a very extreme example (that's on purpose), but very often even professional software developers give terrible names to functions and variables.

 Of course, naming things is usually not as easy as in this example.
-There are many legitimate cases where giving something a good name is not trivial, but you should at least always try hard to have sensible names.
+There are many legitimate cases where giving something a good name is not trivial.
+Nevertheless, you should at least always try hard to have sensible names.
 The poor soul that will have to fix your bugs six months from now will really thank you for that.
+And you should always remember that this poor soul might be you.

 Note how we wrote try hard and not just try.
-The worst code is code containing bad naming.
+The worst code is code that has lots of bad naming.
 You should therefore absolutely invest time into thinking about good names for your variables and functions.

 Write Small Helper Functions